gabegm/gabriel/content/posts/I-Don't-Like-Data-Science-Competitions.md

 ## Real data does not come in a CSV file

 Data sets found in industry are completely different compared to those found in competitions.
 In fact, I would not even go as far as to call them data sets but a huge database, sometimes multiple if you are not lucky enough to have a centralised data warehouse.
-You would need to sift through numerous tables, of which lacking proper documentation, looking for the data you need, only to then do some heavy tidying, and thoroughly checking the data before you can even consider using it in a Machine Learning model.
+You would need to sift through numerous tables, of which lacking proper documentation, looking for the data you need, only to then do some heavy tidying to structure your data, and thoroughly checking the data before you can even consider using it in a Machine Learning model.

 This is completely different to a `.csv` file which you are handed in a competition, a data set where someone has already gone through the work of packaging the data for you.
 There is a joke that "Data Scientists spend 80% of their time cleaning data and the other 20% complaining about it."
 This is of course an overexaggeration, however it is meant to emphasise how hard it is for a Data Scientist to get the data they need before they may even begin modelling.
 This is something which these competitions fail to teach you.

 ## Industry is not about producing the highest fraction of accuracy

 When you are dealing with companies and their customers, it is more important to understand how a model is forming its decisions rather than the highest accuracy it can achieve.
 Ultimately a weak model can hurt a company's business and their image, potentially at a loss of both their customers and money.
 A Machine Learning model may achieve excellent results in a test set, however that does not mean that its assumptions will hold once the model is deployed in production and tested against real data.
 What will your model do when it finds an example which its never come across before?

-It is also possible that the model has been overfit on the training data, performing excellently in test environments but less so in production.
-Its also possible that the train and test sets included biases caused by humans allowing the Machine Learning model to learn from the same biases and apply them in its decisions.
+It is also possible that the model has been [overfit](https://en.oxforddictionaries.com/definition/overfitting)[3] on the training data, performing excellently in test environments but less so in production.
+In other cases the train and test sets could also include biases introduced by humans allowing the Machine Learning model to learn from the same biases and apply them in its decisions.

 ![alt text](/images/amazon-ai-scandal.png "Logo Title Text 1")
 *[reuters](https://www.reuters.com/article/us-amazon-com-jobs-automation-insight-idUSKCN1MK08G)*

-In cases of complaince, if a company is ever sued because of the decisions which its Machine Learning models were making, the company is liable for damages unless they are able to understand the inner workings of their models and explain such decisions to the public.
+In cases of complaince, if a company is ever sued because of the decisions which its Machine Learning models were making, the company is liable for damages unless they are able to understand the inner workings of their models and explain such decisions to the public, assuming the decision making behind those decisions were justifiable.

 In order to comply with regulatory frameworks, companies need to be able to explain their processes in order to get regulatory approval.
 If a company's Anti Money Laundering (AML) processes come into question caused by a particular case falling through the cracks, "Machine Learning" as an excuse will not fly.

 ![alt text](/images/revolut-aml.png "Logo Title Text 1")
 *[telegraph](https://www.telegraph.co.uk/technology/2019/02/28/revolut-failed-block-suspicious-transactions/)*

 ## Competitions do not help you understand your model

 The ultimate goal of a competition is to obtain the highest accuracy where even a fraction could make a difference, all under time contrained conditions.
 This does not encourage you to take the time to understand the data, its imperfections, and train a model which is robust to adversarial examples.
-Instead you are incentivised to try anything which will edge you forward even slightly, not matter the cost.
+Instead you are incentivised to try anything which will edge you forward even slightly, no matter the cost.
 This encourages the use of black box models, leaving you unable to understand what your model is learning from your data.

 ![alt text](/images/data-science.jpg "Logo Title Text 1")

+Competitions tend to use data sets which are less complex in order to lower the barrier of entry and boost participation, apart from the time constraint of course.
+They also do this because they're not allowed to publically share personally identifiable information (PII) about their customers.
+Another reason is that a company's data is propriety.
+There's a reason why data is called ["the new oil."](https://www.forbes.com/sites/forbestechcouncil/2019/11/15/data-is-the-new-oil-and-thats-a-good-thing/) No company is going to willingly give out their secret sauce for others to use for their own businesses.
+This limits the things you can learn from competing in such competitions.

 ## Not all submissions require source code